 This UI site includes reputable internship, service learning, and teach abroad programs.

-This UI site includes links to region-specific job opportunities, as well as Interstride, a database of international jobs and country-specific resources.
+Our International Job Search site includes links to region-specific job opportunities, as well as Interstride and GoinGlobal, two databases of international jobs and country-specific resources.

 American Indian Foundation (AIF) is a service program working towards meeting India’s goals for sustainable development.
 If selected, you will work with leading NGOs and social enterprises in India in order to create effective projects.
 AIF provides travel expenses, insurance coverage, and a monthly stipend.